pthivierge/data-collection-service-for-pi-system/README.md

 + Then use the command line and service code to write the code to call business code from the dll.

-+ After compiling:  use the /Build folder in the first level directory level to test the application. you may simply open a command line from there and use the FDS.CommandLine.exe.
++ After compiling:  use the /Build folder in the first level directory level to test the application.

 #License